gianni-rosato/aviator/README.md

 In the future, we would like to:
 - Add a queue, potentially
-- Add an option to copy your audio without reencoding (that disables WebM output)
-- Revamp outputting a file

 Let us know if you have any issues in our Issues section.
 Thank you for using Aviator!